Sunday, February 08, 2026

 ming through my head are a million pieces of

-the story of what I have already begun and
+the story of what I have already begun and now

+five years now.
 I’ve grown to loathe conveying

-(or most always) with some positivity, some
+(or most always) comes with some positivity, an

 I can do this attitude.
 While the notion that